 While vitamins are primarily produced synthetically and consist of a single substance, extracts are vegetable essences and for each plant they represent a characteristic mixture of various substances.
 Therefore, either the specific effect of a single substance or of a substance group may dominate.

 The extract produced from the bark and leaves of the hamamelis, a brush which resembles the hazel, e.g. has a high content of astringent agents belonging to the family of tannins which help in cases of cracked skin by reacting with the proteins of the skin so that minor lesions may re-close.
-Hamamelis acts on skin surface and is recommended to use in combination with smoothing natural oils which additionally relieve tensions out of the surface layers of the skin and thus very effectively help the skin to regenerate.
+Hamamelis acts on the skin surface and is recommended to use in combination with smoothing natural oils which additionally relieve tensions out of the surface layers of the skin and thus very effectively help the skin to regenerate.

 Oils: for a smooth skin